crunchable/api-docs/source/index.md

 }
 ```

-Retrieve the details of an existing request.
+Retrieve the details of an existing request, and the response (once the request is completed).
 Supply the unique request ID returned when the request was initially created.

 ### HTTP Request